-So you’re an architecture lover, but modern architecture with all those steel and glass buildings don’t appeal to you?
+So you’re an architecture lover, but modern architecture with all those steel and glass buildings doesn’t appeal to you?
 No worries.
 The colonial cities of Mexico could be an excellent alternative.
 There are several of them throughout the country.

 Or let’s simply say you love that nostalgia feeling that emanates from old places.
 Each house, each plaza, each building is waiting to tell its own story and you’re eager to listen.

 Whatever your motive is, I highly recommend visiting these places.
-In this article I will talk a little about some popular destinations within this realm, in no particular order.
+In this article, I will talk a little about some popular destinations within this realm, in no particular order.
 If it sounds like something that might interest you, please keep on reading.

 For Starters, What Are Colonial Cities?

 Colonial cities make us reminisce about those old times.
-Each government building, each plaza, each monument standing wherever you look is a vivid past memory.
+Each government building, each plaza, each monument standing wherever you look is a vivid memory.
 Walking down those streets reminds us of who we are and why we’re the way we are.

 Simply put, colonial cities date back from Colony times.
 The government has tried to preserve the essence of these places and that’s why it has enacted several laws to protect them from drastic changes.